Baby Dedications are sweet and fun. We do them for five reasons:

 The baby dedication service is designed for children under two years old, and you are not required to be a member of our church to participate.

-March 18th: Baby Dedication in all 3 services.
+Sep.
+11: Baby Dedication in both services.

 Baby dedication is not the same as baptism.
 Redemption Chapel does not baptize babies since they are not able to make decisions about repentance and salvation.
 The Bible makes it clear that a person should repent and believe before being baptized.